danog/MadelineProtoDocs/old_docs/API_docs_v86/constructors/sendMessageGamePlayAction.md

-Send message game play action
+User is playing a game